-Directorships held in other listed Non-Executive Director, Bora Bora Resources Limited entities during the three years advising management and boards of ASX listed companies on governance, investor relations and other corporate issues.
+Experience Elissa is a Chartered Secretary with over twenty years' experience advising management and boards of ASX listed companies on governance, investor relations and other corporate issues.
 She has worked with boards and management of a range of ASX listed companies including assisting companies through the IPO process.